Ayanab01/BookClassificationModel/README.md

-# Machine Learning
+# Machine Learning Book Prediction Model

-Repository for public hosting of my Machine Learning Projects
+- Dataset used "books.csv".

-## Subheader
+- A notebook named 'MLProject.ipynb' the code project with comments for each step for better understanding and results analysis.

-1 - ML Book Prediction Model.
+- A requirement file for the libraries to install "Requirements.txt"